Yoshibart/Yoshibart/README.md

 - 👋 Hi, I’m @Yoshibart
-- 👀 I’m interested in Python, Java and Artificial Intelligence
+- 👀 I’m interested in Cyber Security and Artificial Intelligence
+- C, Python, Java
 - 🌱 I’m currently learning Computer Science 2nd Year at Technological University Dublin
 - 💞️ I’m looking to collaborate on Machine Learning and Neural Networking
 - 📫 How to reach me at oworibarnet@gmail.com